BobyMCbobs/easyFileCrypt/README.md

 # easyFileCrypt

-easyFileCrypt is a BASH script, which uses OpenSSL for encryption, and whiptail for GUI ,to encrypt and decrypt files.
+easyFileCrypt is a BASH script, which uses OpenSSL for encryption, and whiptail for GUI, to encrypt and decrypt files.

 # Features
 **Text files**: Generating a text file and encrypting it on the fly, inlcuding an already existing text files.